You know, to show you how much I've been paying attention here, my top monitor has been stuck.

 So is it realistic?

-I'm asking, open and is it realistic to think that somebody someday somewhere somehow could come along and convince people that what they believe isn't true.
+I'm asking, open it, is it realistic to think that somebody someday, somewhere, somehow could come along and convince people that what they believe isn't true?

 So in this case, you think it's possible that there is somebody someday somewhere who could come along and who could convince Al Sharpton, Jesse Jackson, Malik Shabazz, and these kids that run Black Lives Matter that they're wrong.

-Okay, so they couldn't be convinced, but you think there are people who could convince the general public, the black general public, the white general public, the Hispanic, that all of this is a bunch of beers.
+Okay, so they couldn't be convinced, but you think there are people who could convince the general public, the black general public, the white general public, the Hispanic general, that all of this is a bunch of beautiful.

-So if that happened, if there was, somebody someday somewhere came along and convinced the mass public that all of this is a bunch of lies, that hands up don't shoot didn't happen, that there is not a preponderance of cops shooting innocent black victims.
+Okay, all right, so if that happened, if there was, somebody someday somewhere came along and convinced the mass public that all of this is a bunch of lies, that hands-up don't shoot didn't happen, that there is not a preponderance of cops shooting innocent black victims.

 It's just not happening.

-What then would the Al Sharptons and the Jesse Jacksons and the Malik Shabbazes and whoever the heck else out there Black Lives Matter, what would they do when that happened?
+What then would the Al Sharptons and the Jesse Jacksons and the Malik Shabazz's and whoever the heck else out there in Black Lives Matter, what would they do when that happened?

 Do you think they would say, well, we gave it our best shot, but I guess we lost.